madeleinesc/javascript-codequiz/README.md

 * the timer needs to be able to substract 10s for every wrong answer.
 * the final timer score needs to show as the final score on end page.
+* need to have a high scores page to store scores and usernames on.